Mint-System/Odoo-Apps-Connector/git_base/README.rst

 =====

 * Open "Git > Repo" and register a repository
-* Click "Sync" to clone the repo
+* Run command "Init" or "Clone"
 * Open the "Branches" tab and enter new branches
-* Run git commands

 Configuration
 ~~~~~~~~~~~~~